akashsoti/akashsoti.github.io/_posts/2017-7-15-ola-shuttle-case-study.markdown

 	<p>
 			Our users wanted a cheaper and
 			reliable option that is comfortable and helps boost their productivity.
-In Gurgaon where traffic is beyond limits, Ola Shuttle helped releave traffic congestion as more and more customers left their own transportation mediums and travelled with us making commute easier for everyone.
+In Gurgaon where traffic is beyond limits, Ola Shuttle helped relieve traffic congestion as more and more customers left their own transportation mediums and travelled with us making commute easier for everyone.
 	</p>
 	<p class="full-width" style="text-align:center;"><img src="{{ '/assets/img/userimpacttweets.png' | prepend: site.baseurl }}" alt=""></p>